agent18/agent18.github.io/_posts/2020-06-20-narrowing-down-the-claims-2.markdown

 > Reduced child mortality, Sanitation

-**Claim**: There is also a strong correlation between GDP per capita and Reduced undernourishment
+**Claim**: There is also a strong correlation between GDP per capita and Reduced undernourishment.

-**re-write Claim**: There is also a correlation of >0.7 between log GDP per capita and Share of population who are undernourished
+**re-write Claim**: There is also a correlation \>0.7 between log GDP per capita and Share of population who are undernourished.

 **Example-sub**:

 [Negative correlation of 0.62](https://ourworldindata.org/grapher/share-undernourished-vs-gdp-pc?time=latest); 2016

-**Definition**: Does not check out as "strong".
+**Definition**: Does not check out.

 **Checklist**: False; sub; Yes; pre; Yes; ecm; Yes;